Ending Racism and Other Oppressions

 The text above is the proposed 8th Principle of the Unitarian Universalist Association that serves to refocus us on the 1997 UUA Resolution on Anti-racism, Anti-oppression, and Multiculturalism.
 In the wake of the Black Lives Matter and other social justice movements to advance equality for all, many UUs believe that the current Seven Principles do not directly address issues of racism or oppression.
 The idea for the 8th Principle “came from a feeling that we need something to renew our commitment to this work, to hold ourselves accountable, and to fulfill the potential of our existing principles.”
 Although the 8th Principle has not been officially adopted by the UUA (it is still actively being considered by the project committee), some congregations and UUA-affiliated organizations have already adopted it.

-The UUAM board believes that we must remove oppression in all of its forms and has unanimously agreed to support the proposed 8th Principle.
+The UUAM board believes that we must remove oppression in all of its forms and unanimously agreed to support the proposed 8th Principle.